 Guardians of the Amazon forest

-All these initiatives must lead to a future where healthy tropical forests and thriving local communities exist in harmonious relationship with each other, contributing to the well-being of the planet.
+These initiatives aim to contribute to a future in the eastern Guiana Shield where healthy tropical forests and thriving local communities exist in a harmonious relationship with each other.

 ACT wants to improve the decisionmaking process of local communities, allowing them autonomous and sustainable management of their territories.
 Our partner WRI has a powerful tool for data-driven storytelling.
 Their Resource Watch makes use of storytelling to record, recover and communicate oral histories of the communities and look for ways to use these in protecting the ancestral territories.